 This MA degree develops an advanced and in-depth knowledge of contemporary digital media and communication through systematic study.
 It offers the social science and humanities expertise of Westminster's world-leading Communication and Media Research Institute (CAMRI).
 The course examines social media as industries and as central sites for understanding the cultural politics of everyday life.
 It explores the meanings of sharing and privacy, of remix cultures and new forms of journalism, of new forms of communication and new forms of citizenship.
 It connects social media to other digital phenomena such as the internet of things, Big Data, and media convergence.
-In its core modules, learners engage with questions of media technologies and texts, of platforms and users, and of how networked digital media are adopted and adapted in an environment built around the convergence of personal and public communication.
+In its core modules, learners engage with questions of media are adopted and adapted in an environment built around the convergence of personal and public communication.
 Option modules offer specialist emphases on: digital media and critical theory; on data and society; on political economy; on activism and politics; on news and journalism; and on globalization and communication.
 All learners will develop high-level skills in research, critical thinking and communication.